Women Engage for a Common Future: Organization

 The organization was founded by Marie Kranendonk in 1994.
 WECF now has five offices in the Netherlands, Germany, France, Switzerland and Georgia.
 WECF has a dual governance system.
 The executive directors and their team are formally supervised by the Board of Trustees (BOT).
 Their role is to approve the annual plans, budgets and reports, and supervise the work of WECF's directors.
 WECF's partners also have a say in their governance, through the International Advisory Board (IAB).
 The IAB's role is to give strategic advice to WECF's BOT and directors.

 To achieve the organization's goals, WECF works through capacity-building, policy, and outreach.
-To support organizations in their work for climate justice, an environmentally sustainable future and gender justice, WECF provides training, expertise, and offers grants to organizations working for women and gender equality.
+WECF provides training, expertise, and offers grants to organizations working for women and gender equality.

-WECF also advocates to policymakers locally and globally to ensure that women's perspectives and gender equality are included in both policies and implementing plans, by helping their partner organizations participate in decision-making processes.
-Lastly, WECF raises awareness about the importance of gender-just climate and environmental solutions using a variety of methods, from social media campaigns to public debates.
+WECF also advocates to policymakers locally and globally to ensure that women's perspectives and gender equality are included in both policies and implementing plans, by helping organizations participate in decision-making processes.
+Lastly, WECF discusses the importance of gender-just climate and environmental solutions using a variety of methods, from social media campaigns to public debates.

-The WECF places diversity and gender equality at the center of its work, and its thematic focus areas include sustainable development, climate action, and a toxin-free, healthy environment.
+The WECF's focus areas include sustainable development, climate action, and a toxin-free, healthy environment.
 The key issues that the organization works for include climate justice, energy solutions, gender equality, inclusive forest governance, international solidarity, menstruation matters, safe water and sanitation, stopping toxic chemicals and waste and women's rights in Agenda2030.